axiell/imu-api-dotnet/README.md

 >
 > The IMu class name `Module` conflicts with a Visual Basic reserved word and it is therefore necessary to use the fully qualified name `IMu.Module`.

 This code assumes that a `Session` object called *session* has already been created.
-If a IMuSession object is not passed to the `Module` constructor, a session will be created automatically using the `DefaultHost` and `DefaultPort` class properties.
+If a Session object is not passed to the `Module` constructor, a session will be created automatically using the `DefaultHost` and `DefaultPort` class properties.
 See [Connecting to an IMu server](#2\)-connecting-to-an-imu-server) for details.

 Once a `Module` object has been created, it can be used to search the specified module and retrieve records.